-The Effect of Music on Plant Growth
+Studies Find Positive Effect of Music on Plants

-If plants respond to the ways it is nurtured and have several sensory perceptions, then how do they respond to sound waves and the vibrations created by musical sounds?
+If plants respond to the ways they are nurtured and have several sensory perceptions, then how do they respond to sound waves and the vibrations created by musical sounds?
 Several studies have looked at this question, specifically how music effects plant growth.

 In 1962, Dr. T. C. Singh, head of the Botany Department at India's Annamalia University, experimented with the effect of musical sounds on the growth rate of plants.
 He found that balsam plants grew at a rate that accelerated by 20% in height and 72% in biomass when exposed to music.
 He initially experimented with classical music.
 Later, he experimented with raga music (improvisations on a set of rhythms and notes) played on flute, violin, harmonium, and reena, an Indian instrument.
 He found similar effects.

 Singh repeated the experiment with field crops using a particular type of raga played through a gramophone and loudspeakers.
 The size of crops increased to between 25 to 60% above the regional average.

-He also experimented on the effects of vibrations caused by bare-foot dancing.
-After exposed to dancers performed Bharata-Natyam, India's most ancient dance style, with no musical accompaniment, several flowering plants, including petunias and marigold, flowered two weeks earlier that controlled plants.
+Through his several experiments, Singh concluded that the sound of the violin has the greatest effect on plant growth.
+He also experimented on the effects of vibrations caused by barefoot dancing.
+After exposure to dancers performed Bharata-Natyam, India's most ancient dance style, with no musical accompaniment, several flowering plants, including petunias and marigold, flowered two weeks earlier than the control.

 Working around the same time as Singh, Canadian engineer Eugene Canby exposed wheat to J.S.
 Bach's violin sonata and observed a 66% increase in yield.
 Canby's research reinforces Singh's findings.

 In a 1973 experiment by Dorothy Retallack, then a student of Professor Francis Brown, three groups of plants were exposed to various types of musical sounds.

-For one group, Retallack played the note F for an 8-hour period.
+- For one group, Retallack played the note F for an 8-hour period.

 The first group died within two weeks, while the second group was much healthier than the controlled group.

 Fascinated by Retallack's findings, two other students went on to do their own test.
-Plants exposed to Hayden, Beethoven, Brahms, and Schubert grew towards and entwined themselves around the speakers.
+Plants exposed to Haydn, Beethoven, Brahms, and Schubert grew towards and entwined themselves around the speakers.
 Another plant group grew away from a speaker that played rock music.
 That group even tried to climb a glass-walled enclosure in what appeared to be an attempt to get away from the sound.

-Country and Jazz
+What About Country and Jazz?

 Sound is transmitted in the form of waves that travel through a medium, such as air or water.
 The waves cause the particles in this medium to vibrate.
 When you switch on your radio, the sound waves create vibrations in the air that cause your ear drum to vibrate.
 This pressure energy is converted into electrical energy for the brain to translate into what you understand as musical sounds.

-In 2008, the 91-hectare vineyard experimented with two vineyard blocks, exposing one to baroque music and the other to no music at all.
+In 2008, a 91-hectare vineyard, DeMorgenzon wine estate in Stellenbosch, South Africa, experimented with two vineyard blocks, exposing one to baroque music and the other to no music at all.
 This allowed the vineyard owner to monitor and observe any differences in the production.

-Despite the outcome of the experiment by Dorothy Retallack, where plants exposed for an eight-hour period died two weeks later, DeMorgenzon wine estate played the music around the clock with no negative results, not just in the vineyard but also in the wine cellar and tasting room.
+Despite the outcome of the experiment by Dorothy Retallack, where plants exposed for an eight-hour period died two weeks later, the DeMorgenzon wine estate played the music around the clock with no negative results, not just in the vineyard but also in the wine cellar and tasting room.

+Another vineyard, Paradiso di Frassina in Tuscany, Italy, uses classical music to get better production from its vineyards.
 They observed that plants mature faster when exposed to the soothing sounds of Mozart, Vivaldi, Haydn, and Mahler when compared to a controlled site.

 Just like DeMorgenzon wine estate, the music is played non-stop 24 hours a day with no negative results.

-It was reported in the Telegraph newspaper that scientists from National Institute of Agricultural Biotechnology in Suwon, South Korea played classical music in rice fields, and concluded that plant genes can "hear" and had improved yield.
+It was reported in the The Telegraph that scientists from National Institute of Agricultural Biotechnology in Suwon, South Korea, played classical music in rice fields, and concluded that plant genes can "hear" and had improved yield.
 The research was published in the August, 2007 issue of New Scientist.
 This finding, however, received negative comments from some quarters which cited external factors such as wind that might have drowned out the experiment's effects.
 Others say too few samples were analyzed for it to be conclusive.